 In this article:

-Our browser-based broadcasting tools include a built-in screen sharing feature allowing you to share a browser tab, application window, or entire screen.
+Our web-based production tools include a built-in screen-sharing feature allowing you to share a browser tab, application window, or entire screen.
 This is ideal for simpler streaming setups (e.g. a webinar or a tutorial).

-Recurring events and webinars use our broadcaster page which supports screen sharing from Chrome, Firefox, and Safari.
+Recurring events and webinars use our web-based production tool which supports screen sharing from Chrome, Firefox, and Safari.
 You can also invite a guest speaker to present.

 The Slides feature allows you to use slides during a presentation.
 You can upload slides files in .pdf and .pptx formats to present in a stream instead of just screen sharing a presentation.
 The slides files can be up to 100MB and currently, only static images will be shown.

-You can upload slides from the Slides icon on the left sidebar of the broadcast page that includes all of your production elements such as guest speakers, videos, and images.
-Click the Slides panel, upload any files in .pdf or .pptx format.
+You can upload slides from the Slides icon on the left sidebar of the web-based production tool page which includes all of your production elements such as guest speakers, videos, and images.
+Click the Slides panel, and upload any files in .pdf or .pptx format.

 💡Tip: If you selected the wrong file and it starts uploading, click the (X) icon that appears in the placeholder to cancel the upload.